julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 Small but mighty.

-- ✧ *Folklore:* Slipped under pillows for dream magic, and into pockets to calm hot tempers.
+**✧ Folklore:** Slipped under pillows for dream magic, and into pockets to calm hot tempers.

-- ✧ *Magical Uses:* Peace, clarity, spiritual soothing.
+**✧ Magical Uses:** Peace, clarity, spiritual soothing.

-- ✧ Healing Tip: Use in tea, baths, and sleep sachets.
+**Healing Tip:** Use in tea, baths, and sleep sachets.
 Great for emotional digestion.
 Drink as tea before rituals or sleep.
 Burn in incense with lavender and rose.

 ---